 Facilities for research and instruction in silviculture, natural resource and forest economics, forest policy, and biometry are in Marsh Hall at 360 Prospect Street in the Marsh Botanical Garden.
 A classroom, meeting space, kitchen, and accessible bathroom are available on the first floor.
 This large, four-story mansion was originally the residence of Professor Othniel C. Marsh, B.A.
 1860, a distinguished paleontologist and Western explorer of the nineteenth century.
 He bequeathed the building to the University in 1899, and for twenty-five years it housed the entire Forest School.
 Marsh Hall was designated a National Historic Landmark by the United States Department of the Interior in 1965.

 The William B. Greeley Memorial Laboratory at 370 Prospect Street, named in honor of William Buckhout Greeley, M.F.
 1904, houses a recently renovated social space in the main lobby; laboratories for research into the ecology and management of landscapes and ecosystems, urban sustainability, the biology of trees, and environmental chemistry; and doctoral program spaces.
-The wood shop is available for students—after receiving tool and safety training—to work on projects that require the use of power tools.
 The building was designed by renowned architect Paul Rudolph and is a classic example of “Brutalist” architecture.
 Adjacent to the Greeley lab is a 3,800-square-foot greenhouse, which is used for hands-on learning and research.
 Greeley Laboratory and its greenhouse were built in 1959 with funds from the forest industries, the John A. Hartford Foundation, and other benefactors.

 The restored former residences at 301 Prospect Street and 380 Edwards Street house the offices of many of the School’s programs, as well as doctoral student offices; each building has a classroom.